pallie1/animalcross/project-worksheet.md

 ## Project Description

 This is a site where you can look up information about the bugs and fish in the game Animal Crossings.
+[This is my reference.](https://critterpedia-plus.mutoo.im/#/discovery/insects)

 ## API